-In these forty games against division 1-A opponents Air Force has compiled a 24-16(.600) record.
-The Wyoming game marked the first contest this season in which the Falcons have surrendered more than 24 points.
+In these forty-two games against division 1-A opponents Air Force has compiled a 25-17 (.595) record.
 The last time AFA allowed a team to score at least twenty-four points and still posted a victory was last season in Las Vegas against UNLV.

 On October 19, 2002, Notre Dame became the first team to defeat AFA when scoring fewer than 24 points since Utah beat the Falcons, 21-15, in the Snow Bowl on October 16, 1999.
 The only other game Air Force has lost since November 18, 1999, when allowing fewer than twenty-four points is the San Francisco Bowl to Virginia Tech by a 20-13 score.

 A CHANCE TO ADVANCE.
 Here is a look at the leading rushers in AFA history through the Navy game of the 2003 season.
 Chance Harridge needs 169 yards rushing to become the sixth player in AFA history to reach the 2,000 yard mark.
 Harridge raced through navy's defense for 129 yards--his best day thus far in 2003--and two TDs.
 Harridge broke his deadlock with Rob Perez, sped past Rodney Lewis and Jason Jones and into eighth place on the AFA career rushing list.
 Marty Louthan is 29 yards in front of Harridge.